Design-Dude/ddBasecolor/README.md

 #### rgb(r,g,b,a=1)
 _r, g, b_ values are between 0 and 255

-_a_ is an opacity value between 0 and 1.
-1 is default and fully opaque.
+_a_ is an opacity value between 0 and 1 where 1 is default and fully opaque.
 ```
 rgb(); // get rgb string 'rgb(255,0,0)'
 rgb('obj'); // get rgb object with alpha channel {r:255,g:0,b:0,a=1}